Kerimkoca/Kerimkoca/README.md

 - 👋 Hi, I’m @Kerimkoca
 - 👀 I’m interested in crypto
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cryptotab
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cryptotabbrowser.com
 - 📫 How to reach me ...

 <!---